medo64/MicroCA/README.md

 `-v`
 Verbose output.
 It can be used multiple times for greater amount of details.

+`-x`
+Exports the resulting key as PKCS12 file.

 `fileprefix`
 File name prefix to use for key and certificate.